 Unfortunately, a golf course now engulfs the site, and one needs an astute eye to determine which earthworks are Iron Age and which are recent additions for the benefit of golfers.
 Only members of the gold club have full access to the hillfort, although a public footpath cuts right through the middle of it from east to west, allowing decent views of the ditch-and-bank on the two ends.

 Caesar’s Camp is a forty minutes’ walk from Wimbledon railway station or a fifty minutes’ walk from Wimbledon Park underground station, which is on the District line.
 Good walking shoes are a must.
 A visit to the site can also incorporate a pleasant walk through Wimbledon Common or a trip to the magnificent Buddhapadipa Temple, a Buddhist centre designed in accordance with traditional Thai architecture.
-There are more Iron Age hillforts in Epping Forest, to the east of the city: Ambresbury Bank, Loughton Camp
+There are more Iron Age hillforts in Epping Forest, to the east of the city: Ambresbury Bank and Loughton Camp.

 One of the Iron Age displays in the Museum of London – focusing here on the famous Battersea Shield.
 Photograph © Thomas Dowson

 The Brentford Monument.
 Photograph © Ethan Doyle White

 For the story of London, the arrival of the Romans has significance as both an end and a beginning.
 It marked the end of prehistory; henceforth, London’s story was to be recorded in text as well as artefacts.
 At the same time, it was a fresh beginning as the Roman Empire established a new town, Londinium, on the northern banks of the Thames.